bocoup/learn-ansible/exercises/services-templates-and-registering-variables/overview.md

 and serve it via NGINX.
 A working example has been provided, but the implementation is brittle—everything is hard coded.

-Refactor the upstart script as a template that accepts variables containing the full path to the NodeJS runtime and the application script.
-Then, refactor the playbook to `register` the needed variables before the template task is called.
+Refactor the included upstart script (`node-app.conf`) as a template that accepts variables containing the full path to the NodeJS runtime and the application script (`node-app.js`).
+Then, refactor the included playbook to `register` the needed variables before the template task is called.

 You'll know you've been successful when you're able to visit http://10.10.10.10 and your deployment scripts are using templates and variables.